woocommerce/woocommerce/readme.txt

 * Initial Release.
 Woo!

 == Upgrade Notice ==

+= 1.2.3 =
+Fixes minor issues in 1.2.2 - please backup your database before upgrading and also ensure you are running the latest versions of any WooCommerce plugins.

 = 1.2.2 =
 Due to some changes in the plugin, if you are using any of our extensions please ensure you check the changelogs and download any updates from your account - especially if using 2CO, iDeal or authorize.net.
 This version also updates the download permissions table so please ensure you backup your database before upgrading.